-- xiv.
-Map of groundwater recharge features; - xv.
-Slope Map, or letter stating "no slope greater than 15%"; - xvi.
-Geological Assessment, if required per Chapter 8; - xvii.
-Habitat Assessment, if required per Chapter 8; - xviii.
-Digital copy of all submittal items; - xix.
-Digital map file either .dwg or .shp file type or other digital file format approved by the Planning Director; - b.
+- viii.
+Boundary Survey one (1) hard copy and one (1) PDF of a signed and sealed boundary survey of property; - Tree Survey one (1) hard copy showing all protected trees on the site, per the requirements of this UDC; - x.
+Aerial Photo exhibit one (1) hard copy and one (1) PDF; - xi.
+Zoning status letter; - xii.
+Approved Waivers; - xiii.
+Inventory of natural features; - xiv.
+Slope Map, or letter stating "no slope greater than 15%"; - xv.
+Geological Assessment, if required per Chapter 8; - xvi.
+Habitat Assessment, if required per Chapter 8; - xvii.
+Digital copy of all submittal items; - xviii.
+Digital map file either .dwg or .shp file type or other digital file format approved by the Planning Director;

 The City requires proof of land ownership with submittal of application.
 The applicant shall provide deed or a notarized Agent Authorization form such that City can verify the applicant is the owner of record or is the property's owners duly authorized agent.
-If provided property deed cannot establish proof of ownership, the City shall have the authority to deny the application on the basis of protecting public interest.
-The applicant may submit a new application for the property at any time following such denial. - 2.
-Format of the Land Study - a.
-Five (5) hard copies and one (1) PDF copy of the Land Study, in compliance with all applicable provisions of this Article, shall be delivered to the City. - b.
-The Land Study shall be prepared by a qualified professional engineer, certified land planner, registered architect or registered professional land surveyor. - c.
-Maps shall be rendered at a scale no smaller than one inch (1") equals two hundred feet (200'), or as approved by the Planning Director, and on either twenty-two inches (22") by thirty-four inches (34") in size or twenty-four inches (24") by thirty-six inches (36").
-The following information shall be included: - i.
-Title block located in the top right corner on each page of the land study with the proposed name of the development, name and address of the owner/ and the person responsible for preparing the land study; - ii.
+If provided, property deed cannot establish proof of ownership, the City shall have the authority to deny the application on the basis of protecting public interest.
+The applicant may submit a new application for the property at any time following such denial.

+2. Format of the Land Study

+Five (5) hard copies and one (1) PDF copy of the Land Study, in compliance with all applicable provisions of this Article, shall be delivered to the City.

+The Land Study shall be prepared by a qualified professional engineer, certified land planner, registered architect or registered professional land surveyor.

+Maps shall be rendered at a scale no smaller than one inch (1") equals two hundred feet (200') and on either twenty-two inches (22") by thirty-four inches (34") in size or twenty-four inches (24") by thirty-six inches (36").
+The following information shall be included with the maps:

+- i.
+Title block on each page of the land study with the proposed name of the development, name and address of the owner/ and the person responsible for preparing the land study: - ii.
 Date of preparation; - iii.
 Graphic and written scale of the drawing; - iv.
-Basis of bearing used and North arrow with North arrow to the top of page, unless otherwise approved by the Planning Director; - v.
-Location of the tract per the abstract and survey records of Kendall County, Texas located beneath the title block in the upper right hand corner; - vi.
-Vicinity map, at scale not less than 1" =2,000', or as approved by the Planning Director, that shows the location of the subject tract within the City or its extraterritorial jurisdiction in relationship to existing major roadways.
-The location map is to be located in the top left-hand corner of the sheet; - vii.
-Total area of property; - viii.
-Limits of the subject tract in heavy lines; - ix.
-Names of adjacent additions or subdivisions with recording information or the name of the owners of record and recording information for adjacent parcels of unplatted land, including parcels on each side of an adjoining road, creek, easement or the like. - x.
-Depiction of all contiguous holdings of the property owner(s); - xi.
-Existing uses of the subject property; - xii.
-Existing buildings identifying the square footage of each located on the subject property; - xiii.
-Any protected or heritage trees, as prescribed in this UDC and identify any environmentally sensitive area, steep slopes, or habitat; - xiv.
-Existing amount of impervious cover on the subject property; - xv.
-Generalized existing vehicular and pedestrian circulation plan for the subject property; - xvi.
-Existing zoning for the subject property and existing zoning and/or uses on adjacent land; - xvii.
-Existing driveways and median openings adjacent to or within two hundred feet (200'), whichever is less, of the subject property;
+Basis of bearing used and North arrow; and - v.
+Location of the tract per the abstract and survey records of Kendall County, Texas; - vi.
+Vicinity map, at scale not less than 1" =2,000', that shows the location of the subject tract within the City or its extraterritorial jurisdiction in relationship to existing major roadways.
+The location map is to be located in the top left-hand corner of the sheet; - Total area of property; vii. - viii.
+Limits of the subject tract in heavy lines; - Names of adjacent additions or subdivisions or the name of the owners of record and recording information for adjacent parcels of unplatted land, including parcels on each side of an adjoining road, creek, easement or the like. - Depiction of all contiguous holdings of the property owner(s); - Existing uses of the subject property; - Existing buildings located on the subject property and any protected or heritage trees, as prescribed in this UDC; - Generalized existing vehicular and pedestrian circulation plan for the subject property; xiii. - xiv.
+Existing zoning for the subject property existing zoning and existing/proposed uses on adjacent land;